 The recommended permissions are described in the CloudFormation stack template file.

-Creating the Migrate for Anthos IAM group
+Creating the Migrate for Anthos and GKE IAM group

 Download and extract the CloudFormation stack template file,